rodneyshupe/Cookbook/Recipes/Entrees/Pasta/CreamyMushroomLinguineWithSteak.rst

 Variations
 ----------

-* Prawns: Substitute 1lb prawns (peeled and deveined) for the steak, add them to mushroom mixture with cream to cook.
+- Prawns: Substitute 1 pound prawns (peeled and deveined) for the steak, add them to mushroom mixture with cream to cook.
-* Ham/Capicola: Replace mushrooms with 1/2lb ham or capicola, cubed into 1/2 pieces.
+- Ham/Capicola: Replace mushrooms with 1/2 pound ham or capicola, cubed into 1/2 pieces.
 Remove steak, but add 1/2 cup peas (thawed from frozen) to sauce right before adding pasta.